-Before classes begin:
+Before classes begin: Full amount

-During first or second week:
+During first or second week: 80%

-During third to fifth week:
+During third to fifth week: 60%

-During sixth week:
+During sixth week: 20%

-After sixth week:
+After sixth week: none

-Full amount

-80%

-60%

-20%

-none
+Student fees are nonrefundable after classes begin.

 Historically, voluntary withdrawals are initiated at the request of the student.
-Working with the program director, a mutual decision is reached with regard to the effective date of the withdrawal and any academic penalty to be assessed.
-Per letter, the program director will notify the Offices of the Registrar and Financial Aid in the School of Medicine.
+Working with the program director, the student confirms the request to withdraw.
+A mutual decision is reached with regard to the effective date of the withdrawal and any academic penalty to be assessed.
+The program director will notify the Office of the Registrar in the School of Medicine via letter or attrition notice as appropriate.
+The student should also cntact the Office of the Registrar to ensure that they have fulfilled any responsibilities with regard to this process.
 The Office of the Registrar will process the withdrawal and remove the student from any current and/or future enrollments.
-The Office of Financial Aid may revoke any financial aid that has been disbursed.
-The student should also contact these offices to ensure that they have fulfilled any responsibilities with regard to this process.
-The student's permanent academic record will reflect that he/she was enrolled for the term and that he/she withdrew on the specific effective date.
+The student is responsible for notifying the Office of Financial Aid in the School of Medicine, and the Office of Financial Aid may revoke any financial aid that has been disbursed.
+The student's permanent academic record will reflect that he/she was enrolled for the term and that he/she withdrew (W-Withdrawal) on the specific effective date.